Anxcye/anx-reader/docs/troubleshooting.md

 - Ensure the file path does not contain special characters (such as spaces, “/”, etc.).
 - Check the device's webview version.
 If importing books fails, click the bottom right corner of the interface -> Settings -> More Settings -> Advanced -> Logs, scroll down, and in the last few entries, you can see something like `INFO^*^ 2024-08-09 17:51:22.573971^*^ [Webview: Mozilla/5.0 (Linux; Android 13; *** Build/TKQ1.220829.002; wv) AppleWebKit/537.36 (KHTML, like Gecko) Version/4.0 Chrome/128.0.6613.25 Mobile Safari/537.36]:null`, where Chrome/128.0.6613.25 is the webview version.
 If the version number is relatively low, it may cause import failures.
 You can try upgrading the webview version.

+## How to Obtain Log Files
+After **reproducing the issue**, click on the bottom right corner of the interface: Settings -> More Settings -> Advanced -> Logs.
+Click the button in the top right corner to export the log file.
+Send the log file to the developers to help them better assist you in resolving the issue.

+For some issues, you may need to first disable the "Clear logs on startup" option in the "Advanced" interface to export the log file after reproducing the issue.

 # 简体中文
 ## 无法导入书籍